 Your clinic might include accommodation in your treatment package, especially if they have on-site rooms and you're spending enough with them!
 Not all dentists offer this, but they should at least be able to recommend places for you to stay.
 They may also partner with nearby hotels to offer you a discount on your stay.

 There is also the option of booking a complete dental holiday package with a medical tourism company.
 This will include your flights, accommodation and dental work.
-Having everything organized for you can be helpful, especially if you haven’t been to Phuket before.
+Having everything organised for you can be helpful, especially if you haven't been to Phuket before.
 Just be aware you might not have as much choice as if you booked everything yourself.

 When choosing accommodation, it's best to be close to your clinic.
 This will cut down on your travel time and give you an easy trip back to your room to recover after each visit.